-While it’s true that a common symptom of SIBO can be rapid, unhealthy weight loss due to malnutrition as bacteria robs the body of important nutrients, SIBO can manifest differently in different people.
-After all, we are all unique individuals.
-Is it any wonder, then, that the physiological reactions to stimuli are not the same in everyone?
+While it’s true that a symptom of SIBO can be rapid, unhealthy weight loss due to malnutrition (as bacteria robs the body of important nutrients), SIBO can manifest differently in different people.

 When I talked to Kara more, I discovered that difficulty losing weight wasn’t her only problem.
 She’d had constipation and digestive pain, bloating, fatigue, and she said her joints ached more often than not.
 She said she’d been dealing with these issues for years.
 Weren’t they normal struggles that she had to just live with?

 The answer is absolutely not!
 These symptoms are a sign, a call for help from your body.
 The trick, since they are common symptoms for multiple conditions, is determining what’s actually causing them.
 In Kara’s case, I thought the underlying problem was SIBO.
 As it turns out, I was right!

 Once we knew what we were dealing with, I could make clear recommendations on how Kara could balance the bacteria in her digestive system and return to a life free from uncomfortable symptoms.